CCBDA-UPC/Assignments-2020/Lab09.md

     <p align="center"><img src="./images/Lab09-LoadBalancer.png" alt="Auto scalling group" title="Auto scalling group"/></p>
     <p align="center"><img src="./images/Lab09-AutoScalingGroup.png" alt="Auto scalling group" title="Auto scalling group"/></p>

 16. while creating the security group add the two availability zones that you were using before.
-Start with 2 instances.
-Open the "Advanced Details" tab and select "receive traffic from one or more load balancers"
+Start with 2 instances in a VPC (do not use EC-2 classic).
+Open the "Advanced Details" tab and select "receive traffic from one or more load balancers" and add `primary-apache-web-server-target` to Target Groups.
+Select Health Check Type: ELB

-17. use scaling policies to adjust the capacity of this group, scaling from 2 and 2 instances.
+17. use scaling policies to adjust the capacity of this group, scaling from 2 and 2 instances depending on the Average CPU utilization.

+18. Add notifications to your e-mail via a SNS topic.

-18. add some tracking tags
+19. add some tracking tags
     - Project = ccbda lab
     - Cost-center = laboratory

+20. once the auto scalling group is running you will see that you have two more EC2 instances running.

+21. Use the ELB URL in your browser and see that the output of the webpage changes when reloading the URL.
+The EC2 instance ID of the first EC2 instance created does not show since it is not part of the auto scalling group.
+Two new EC2 instances have been created using the AMI provided.

+22. stop all three EC2 instances.
+What happens?

+23. terminate all three EC2 instances.
+What happens?

+24. how are you going to end this section regarding the use of AWS resources?